River Exe Exwick to Cowley

 Note: Their has been reports of the occasional barbel being caught from this stretch.

 Directions: From the city centre take the Crediton road (A377).
 As you leave the city centre you will come to a clock tower in the middle of the road (bottom of Queen Street), continue on for 100 yards you will see a bronze statue of a horse and rider (General Buller), turn left here and head for St David’s Station.
-At the bottom of the long hill there are two mini roundabouts, continue across both, after 20 yards turn left and go across two railway crossings towards Exwick Village, immediately after the second crossing you will go over the River Exe bridge, parking is 20 yards down on the left adjacent to a small park.
+At the bottom of the long hill there are two mini roundabouts, continue across both, after 20 yards turn left and go across two railway crossings towards Exwick Village, immediately after the second crossing you will go over the River Exe bridge.